 Please follow the links in our Web site.
 If you have further questions or would like more information, we will be happy to consult with you on an individual basis.

 I brush everyday, but my breath just is not fresh.
 Is there anything I can do?

 Be sure you are having your teeth professionally cleaned on an appropriate schedule, and check your diet to see if it contains an excessive amount of foods that might be causing the problem.
 You also may need to visit your physician to rule out any digestive problems.

 Do I have to floss everyday?
 Is it really that important?

 Yes!
 Ignoring your flossing duties can lead to periodontal (gum) problems.
 Please contact our hygiene department with any questions or concerns you may have.

 I want my front teeth to look better, but I do not want to wear braces.
 What would you recommend?

-We have an array of conservative options available for you.
-Depending on your situation, we may refer you to an orthodontist for treatment with the Invisalign® system, or we may be able to offer a combination of crowns and veneers.
-Of course, the doctor must evaluate each case individually to determine the most appropriate mode of treatment.
+We have an array of options available for you.
+Depending on your situation, you might be a candidate for teeth straightening using clear aligners, or we might be able to offer a combination of crowns and veneers.
+Of course, the doctor must evaluate each case I individually to determine the most appropriate mode of treatment.